matt-fonto/aws_cdk/aws_services.md

     - What lambda did for EC2, Aurora does for RDS
   - RDS: Selects the db config you want
 - NoSQL Database

   - DynamoDB: fully managed db
   - DocumentDB: Similar to MongoDB
   - OpenSearch: perform more complex queries and grouping

+### 1.8.
+Cache (CloudFront)

+- CDN: Content Delivery Network
+- Caches and serves your content from edge locations closer to users, reducing latency and speeding up delivery
+- Delivers static & dynamic content faster
+- Reduces load on origin server (e.g., S3, EC2, API Gateway)

+### 1.9.
+Deployment

+Code commit, build, deploy, pipeline

+#### 1.9.1.
+Code Commit

+- Save your source code

+#### 1.9.2.
+Code Build

+- Useful to build CI/CD pipelines
+- Build and testing the code

+#### 1.9.3.
+Code Deploy

+- Takes the artifacts from code commit and code build and deploys it

+#### 1.9.4.
+Code Pipeline

+- Deployment orchestration service

+### 1.9.
+Monitoring (CloudWatch | CloudTrail)

+- CloudWatch: Evaluate metrics on AWS metrics

+  - CPU usage, memory usage, lambda invocations, etc

+- You need to keep checking whether the software is up and running as expected
+- Logging

+- CloudTrail: Audit of operations that are being performed

+  - Who is performing what
+  - Who's accessing different services

+### 1.10.
+Security (IAM - Identity and Access Management)

+- Creation of users and roles and their permission
+- Deny everything unless someone allows it

+### 1.11.
+Rapid Deployment (CloudFormation | CDK)

+- Infrastructure as code (IaC)
+- Infrastructure is written through code
+- CloudFormation: YAML, JSON config files that provisions infra
+- CDK: Use a programming language to build the infra, which will be converted to CloudFormation

 ## 2. Packaged Services (PaaS - Platform-as-a-Service)